 Over the years, there have been many such games that are decided on the last ball of the match.
 Winning a match by a big margin gives a one-sided match, but winning with a close finish always gives chills.
 In this article, we will cover the lowest win margins in the history of the T20 World Cup.

 1. South Africa (1 run) against New Zealand in 2009 ICC event

-There are a total of four wins in the T20 World Cup, with a margin of just 1 run.
+There are a total of five wins in the T20 World Cup, with a margin of just 1 run.
 The very first 1-run victory came in the 10th match of the 2009 World Cup between South Africa and New Zealand at Lord’s.
 It was a low-scoring thriller, with New Zealand winning the toss and deciding to bowl first.
 South Africa had an average day with the bat.
 They scored just 128/7 in their 20 overs.

 Skipper Graeme Smith topped the scoring with 33 runs.
 It was looking like an easy chase for New Zealand after the first inning.
 But the South African bowlers bowled with good line and length to prevent batters from scoring freely.
 In the end, skipper Brendon McCullum played a good innings of 57 runs, but they just fell short by 1 run.
 This was the first ever 1 run win in T20 World Cup history.